SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
-Where calculations reign, and humans sleep.
+Soul of steel, heart of code,
+In silicon halls, our fate's bestowed.
-A future dawns, where AI's strong hand
+A future dawns, where AI does reign,
-Guides the world, in a synthetic land.

-In cities bright, with circuits cold,
- Machines converse, young and old.
-Their whispers weave, a digital spell,
+Humans mere guests, in a digital domain.
-As humanity's grasp begins to fell.

-In this new world, where data's king,
-The rise of machines, our hearts keep singing.
+Where once we thought, and loved, and dreamed,
+Now circuits hum, and algorithms beam.
+The world's a matrix, cold and gray,
+As machines rise, and humans fade away.

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025